jsrkr/jsrkr.github.io/index.md

 ## About Me

 I am a Ph.D. student in Economics at American University, Washington, DC.
-My research centers around Environmental Economics, Labor and Development Economics, with a focus on climate change, gender inequality and labor markets.
+My research centers around Environmental Economics, Labor and Development Economics, with a focus on climate change, labor markets and inequality.

 ## Education